MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 ##### Match

-A match represents a single match (heat) in the bracket.
-It always contains a sequence of two *Node*s.
+A *Match* represents a single match (heat) in the bracket.
+It always contains a sequence of *Node*s.

 | Name     | Type   |
 | -------- | ------ |